NoroffFEU/development-platforms/src/content/docs/frameworks/React/react-case-study.md

 1. **Learning Curve:**
-   - React: React may have some initial complexity for beginners due to concepts like JSX and the need to set up tools like Webpack and understand component lifecycles.
+   - React: React may have some initial complexity for beginners due to concepts like JSX and the need to understand component lifecycles.
 However, it offers a relatively manageable learning curve overall.

    - Angular: Angular has a steeper learning curve due to its comprehensive and opinionated nature.
 It uses TypeScript, has a complex setup, and requires an understanding of various concepts like modules and decorators.